celery/celery/docs/userguide/configuration.rst

 ``cassandra_entry_ttl``
 ~~~~~~~~~~~~~~~~~~~~~~~

+Default: None.

 Time-to-live for status entries.
 They will expire and be removed after that many seconds
 after adding.
-Default (None) means they will never expire.
+A value of :const:`None` (default) means they will never expire.

 .. setting:: cassandra_auth_provider

 ``cassandra_auth_provider``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

+Default: :const:`None`.

 AuthProvider class within ``cassandra.auth`` module to use.
 Values can be ``PlainTextAuthProvider`` or ``SaslAuthProvider``.